Celebrate Farm to School Month

 Join us and other schools across the state in recognizing the importance of farm to school through activities, lesson plans, good local food, and fun!
 NH Farm to School will have 5 themed weeks during Farm to School Month highlighting one different aspect of student engagement with food and agriculture.
 We will be sharing ideas for activities that can tie into these weeks in advance, as well as providing resources for teachers to look for appropriate lesson plans.
 We will also be hosting a Farm to School photo contest, with three categories.

-Garden Harvest Week: Celebrating the educational opportunities, successes, and challenges of NH home gardens.
+School Garden Harvest Week: Celebrating the educational opportunities, successes, and challenges of NH school and home gardens.

 Classroom Connection Week: During this week we will be focusing on food and agricultural education within science, math, social studies, and other subjects.